-- If after the above steps are completed and the repairs are not satisfactory, the customer may contact the Service Administration Manager of Winnebago Industries, and request a customer relations board meeting to resolve the problem.
-This action, however, is not mandatory.
-Certain components are covered by warranties provided by - Certain components are covered by warranties provided by individual component manufacturers.
+- 5. If after the above steps are completed and the repairs are not satisfactory, the customer may contact the Service Administration Manager of Winnebago Industries, and request a customer relations board meeting to resolve the problem.
+This action, however, is not mandatory. - Certain components are covered by warranties provided by individual component manufacturers.
 Please refer to the component's information supplied in the vehicle's InfoCase.